What did your routine with a Montessori Toddler look like Jo?

 On Thursday we would go to the bilingual playgroup, it was 40 minutes by train so took up a good chunk of the day.
 And Tuesdays we would often meet friends for a playdate.

 The daily routine of a Montessori toddler changes over time.
 Depending on the school day, homeschool, and now hybrid school.
-If you want to know more about our school journey, this post covers kindy through to junior high and this is about N-school high school, which is a hybrid of homeschool and school and completely different from your regular school.
+If you want to know more about our school journey, this post covers what school in Japan is like from kindy through to junior high and this is about N-school high school, which is a hybrid of homeschool and school and completely different from your regular school.

 Now you have seen what the daily routine of a Montessori toddler looked like, you may be wondering what my routine as a work at home looks like now?
-If you are interested, I have written a post about that here.
+If you are interested, I have written a post about my schedule as a WAHM here.

 If you need help getting into the routine and finding your groove especially so that you can work around the kid’s routines, then come and check out Wonder Mom Success Club.
 I created it to help moms who are struggling to do all of the things and still have time to work on their business and have time for themselves.